 Keeping my hands warm is always my biggest challenge because I so often work with my camera or phone and need my fingers out touching things!

-I use the Heat Company system; liner gloves and their shell.
+I use the Heat Company system, liner gloves, and their shell.
 I love the zipper access on the shell/outer glove so that I can easily get my fingers out to work with my camera without having to take off my whole mitten.
-Plus – the magnets to hold the unzipped gloves in place is ingenious!
-And, to top it off, the thumb even can fold back if you need to have more dexterity.
-The Heat Company liners also have a nice little pocket on them where you can slide in hand warmers and they will stay in place.
+Plus, the magnets that hold the unzipped gloves in place are ingenious!
+To top it off, the thumb can even fold back if you need to have more dexterity.
+The Heat Company liners also have a nice little pocket on them where you can slide in hand warmers, and they will stay in place.

 Once again, if you’d like to make an investment in warmth – Gobi Heat makes battery-operated heated glove liners!
 The battery is pretty small on these liners – but they keep 3 different levels of heat for up to 6 hours at a time – and they are toasty!
 The liners are a bit bulky – but it doesn’t bother me too much because of the awesome warmth they provide!